Spirent/cloudsure/documentation/testcase-overview.md

 # Testcase Overview
-This document describes the elements and their relationships that make up a testcase.
+This document describes the attributes and their relationships that make up a testcase.
 Each testcase is made of the following main areas:

 1. Basic Information
-2. Environment (including metrics collection)
+2. Environment
 3. Scenarios/Actions
+4. Monitoring/Metrics
-4. Analytics (optional)
+5. Analytics (optional)

 ## Basic Information
-This is information is used to uniquely identify each testcase:
+These attributes are used to uniquely identify each testcase:

 - Name
 - Description (optional)
 - ID
-- Date/Time Created (and/or Updated)
+- Date Created/Updated
-- Creator
+- Creator/Updator
 - Tags (optional)

-## Runtime
+## Environment
+These attributes are used to define where the testcase will be run, and what information will be collected as part of the testcase:
+- Name
+- Auth Type
+- etc

-## Scenarios
+## Scenarios/Actions
-- A testcase conists of one or more scenarios.
-- Each scenarios contains one or more action.
+Each testcase conists of one or more scenarios, and each scenarios contains one or more action.
+Scenarios (and their embeededactions)are listed sequentionally

+## Analytics